rtablada/guides-source/guides/v3.1.0/101-tutorial/creating-the-contact-list.md

 Everything should appear the exact same as before, and if you inspect the DOM you'll find that our HTML has remained unchanged:

-This is because Ember is rendering the `ContactManager` component in the application template, which puts _its_ template wherever we invoked it.
+This is because Ember is rendering the `ContactList` component in the application template, which puts _its_ template wherever we invoked it.
 Because the `ContactList` component only has a template right now, we don't see anything dynamic.
 It's just the HTML being inserted directly.